Hecke Algebra-valued Poincar\'e Series and Geometric Factorization of Affine Weyl Groups: Hyperbolic Stabilizers of Geodesic Tubes

-\section{Hyperbolic stabilizers of Geodesic tubes}
+\section{Hyperbolic Stabilizers of Geodesic Tubes}

-\subsection{Affine Weyl groups}
+\subsection{Affine Weyl Groups}

-In this section, we follow the notation from \cite{Bou}.
-Let $\Phi$ be a reduced root system in a real vector space $V$ of dimension $n-1$ with the Weyl group $W$, which is also identified as a group of automorphisms of the dual space $V^*$.
-Let $(\cdot,\cdot)$ be a $W$-invariant inner product on $V^*$, let $\langle \cdot, \cdot \rangle$ be the canonical pairing on $V\times V^*$, and let $A$ be the affine space underlying $V^*$.
+In this section, we provide a brief overview of affine Weyl groups.
+Let \( \Phi \) be a reduced root system in a real vector space \( V \).
+The corresponding Weyl group is denoted by \( W^f \), and is identified as a group of automorphisms of the dual space \( V^* \).